survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 # Automatic Browser Refresh

 Tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), allow us to refresh the browser as we develop our application.
 They can even avoid refresh for CSS changes.

-In this case I'm going to show you how to use something more Webpack specific - namely *webpack-dev-server*.
+A good first step towards a better development environment would be to use Webpack in its **watch** mode.
+You can activate it through `webpack --watch`.
+Once enabled, it will detect changes made to your files and recompiles automatically.
+A solution known as *webpack-dev-server* builds on top of the watch mode and goes even further.

 *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
 It also supports an advanced Webpack feature known as Hot Module Replacement (HMR), which provides a way to patch the browser state without a full refresh.
 This is particularly powerful with technology such as React.